Shloakgupta/SmartChess/README.md

 ## Support

-For support or questions, please contact us through the contact form on the website or email support@chessmasteracademy.com.
+For support or questions, please contact us through the contact form on the website or email support@smartchess.com.

 ---

-**ChessMaster Academy** - Empowering chess players worldwide through quality education and comprehensive video content.
+**Smart Chess** - Empowering chess players worldwide through quality education and comprehensive video content.